vi3itor/lingualeoanki/readme.md

 ### Installation

 The easiest (and preferable) way to install the add-on is by using the Anki's built-in add-ons managing system.
-In this case, you will automatically receive an up-to-date version of the add-on with the latest features and bug fixes.
+In this case, it will be easy to [update][28] the add-on and get the latest version with new features and bug fixes.
 To install the add-on go to:
 (for Anki 2.1.x) "Tools" \> "Add-ons" \> "Get add-ons..."
 (for Anki 2.0) "Tools" \> "Add-ons" \> "Browse & Install"
 and input add-on's code: 1411073333.
 Restart Anki.